Investors in ODDITY Tech Ltd. Should Contact The Gross Law Firm Before September 17, 2024 to Discuss Your Rights - ODD

-NEW YORK , Sept.
-5, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of ODDITY Tech Ltd. (NASDAQ: ODD).
+NEW YORK, Sept.
+12, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of ODDITY Tech Ltd. (NASDAQ: ODD).

 Shareholders who purchased shares of ODD during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.